 There are clear partners across the company.

 Security teams bring together many horizontal organizational concerns and are notoriously stretched thin across them as a result.
 Different organizational concepts (HR, IT, Infrastructure, Facilities) come with their unique risks.
-Security may have to develop foundational technology in these organizations just to accomplish familiar risks.
+Security may have to develop foundational technology in these organizations.

-For instance, a security team will likely want to patch vulnerabilities or request configuration to employee laptops.
+For instance, a security team will likely want to patch vulnerabilities or request specific configuration to employee laptops.
 Centralized laptop management is often the responsibility of an IT organization that security depends on.
 If no such organization exists to depend on, security may end up owning these organizations to pursue their goals.
+The question is… should it?

 A partnership with an existing team is more efficient but not required.
 Some security teams do end up owning functions commonly owned by other team models.